yehia67/documentation/ciri/0.1/how-to-guides/run-a-ciri-node-on-an-sbc.md

 ## Set up the database

-Your node stores the transactions that it receives in the database.
+Your node stores the transactions that it receives in a sqlite3 database.

 1. Install sqlite3